General Information about Field Experience

 - Work completed in community based educational diversity programs that occurred before admission to West Liberty University can be petitioned for use in meeting these requirements.

-*Field Experience One and Two can be completed in any order, but must be successfully completed before placement in Field Experience Three.
+- Field Experience I and II can be completed in any order, but must be successfully completed before placement in Practicum I.

-* If the site qualifies as a diversity placement, the same site can be used for Field One and Field Two.
+- If the site qualifies as a diversity placement, the same site can be used for Field I and Field II.

 - 15 hours spread over a minimum of six visits

 - Placements are acquired through the application process and are made by the Field Experience Coordinator

 - Must be successfully completed for admission to the Teacher Education Program

 Practicum II: Clinical Field Experience

 - Must be completed during Methods and Materials Block as outlined in course syllabus